About the Program

 Financial Aid and Scholarships

-•Students should note that personal expenses that are associated with studying abroad such as airfare, books, personal spending are not included in this break down.
+•Students should note that personal expenses that are associated with studying abroad such as airfare, books, personal spending are not part of the semester billing.
 Students should consult with the Spiegel Center for more budgeting information.

 RWU students applying to RWU-sponsored semester study abroad programs are able to carry financial aid over to semester abroad charges.
 Students can apply for the scholarship(s) at the same time they submit their application for a semester program abroad.